zachmokahn/Swish/README.md

 ### How do I use it?
 First, know that Swish is unpublished, and doesn't have a "version" yet.
 It's more like a prototype.
 To install it, put `bin/swish` somewhere on your path and modify it to point to the directory Swish is cloned to.
-Run `rake` to build.
+Run `bin/build` to build.
-(I'll get this process better automated in the future).

 Make a new project directory.
 Add a file called `project.swift` to that new directory.
 This file tells Swift some metadata about your project, so that